CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

   * XStream GPU Cluster
   * Stanford Genomics Clusters
   * Population Health Sciences
+  * And more...

 ### Farmshare
-As I said before, Farmshare is a cluster open to everyone at Stanford that can be used for pretty much anything from coursework to research.
+Farmshare is a cluster open to everyone at Stanford that can be used for pretty much anything from coursework to research.
 Additionally, it can be used to access Stanford software.
 Withing Farmshare, there are three server types:
 * *rice* - Login nodes for running smaller programs, accessing files, and submitting jobs.
 * *wheat* - Compute nodes with more CPU power and memory.
 * *oats* - GPU compute nodes.